 Analysis and Graphics

-Check out the examples here.
+.
 We have tag clouds, Venn diagrams, ribbon diagrams, dendrograms, treemaps, and more.

 - Innovation has a serious history and literature; don't pretend you know how to foster it until you make a passable attack on that reading.
 There are definitely best and worst practices; it is far better to spend a few days reading the thoughtful experts than repeating others' mistakes.
 Most of the presentations here have references on the slides or at the end.

 - Frederick Taylor and Alfred Sloane taught us all "push" management which remains the norm.
 Voluntary collaboration is, in contrast, all about generating and working with "pull."
 You will fail if you use push tactics or don't appreciate the difference.

 - The challenge model, or diverge-converge model, is a proven method consistent with "pull" strategies.
 The key elements are (i) identifying the right sponsor, (ii) asking a good question, (iii) working with the motivators and roles you have.

 - Innovation is about "new and useful".
 Saving time and money in new ways is useful, so it's innovation, just like making new products (don't get hung up on pedantic definitions).
 Don't squawk about "breakthrough innovation only", that's based on 20-20 hindsight and Peter Drucker will tell you it's bogus.
 Remember Tom Peters: what matters is a bias for action.